The rule engine automates repetitive tasks based on real-time statistical analysis of incoming data.

 The rule engine supports two types of windows:

 Count-based windows accumulate up to the specified number of samples.
-The samples are sorted in the order received, with the most recently received sample being placed at the end of the array.
-When the window reaches the limit, the first sample (oldest by arrival time) is removed from the window to free up space at the end of the array for an incoming sample.
+The samples are sorted by command timestamp, with the most recent command placed at the end of the array.
+When the window reaches the limit, the first sample with the earliest timestamp is removed from the window to free up space for an incoming sample.

-Time-based windows store samples that are timestamped within the specified interval of time, ending with the current time.
-The time-based window does not limit how many samples can be held by the window and its time range is continuously updated.
+Time-based windows store samples that are timestamped within the specified interval of time.
+The start time of time-based windows is continuously updated.
 Old records are automatically removed from the window once they are outside of the time range.

 Windows are continuously updated as new samples are added and old samples are removed.

 When a window is updated, the rule engine checks the condition and triggers various response actions based on the condition result.

 avg() > 80

 Windows are stateful.
 When the condition for a given window changes to

 true, the window is initialized in memory with the status